prakharrathi25/academic-portfolio/content/home/experience.md

     date_end: '2022-08-15'
     description: |2-

-        * Working as a backend engineer for Project Shoonya
+        * Working with the AI4Bharat Lab which is focused on building open-source language AI for Indian languages, including datasets, models, and applications.

   - title: Data Analyst
     company: American Express